Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 # Liam Hatakenaka Weekly Report
 ## Technology Design Foundations - Fall 2023

+### Report 10 - Week of 11/2/2023

+### _Reflections_

+Unfortunately, I am writing and turning in this weekly reflection a day late for two reasons.

+1. I was hard at work yesterday making [my video](https://youtu.be/zKtCypUTN_U) for project 3.
+2. I wanted to wait until I could get my API up and running... which I finally did!

+   (video of API)

+It took hours and hours of trial and error to finally get it, but I am really satisfied with how it came out.
+As you can see from the video, the 10 books I uploaded to ZeroWidth are displayed.
+When one is clicked on, the API asks my ZeroWidth chatbot to tell me my main takeaways based on my reading notes and offers up a recommendation from my to-read list based upon it.
+After that text is displayed, a button appears that allows me to relate my reading to TDF.
+The API will ask my ZeroWidth chatbot how the ideas found in the reading relate to my experiences in TDF

+### _Speculations_

+While I offered my speculations on the future of programs like ZeroWidth in my video, I am now super excited about creating API's.
+I am so relieved I finally was able to figure it out, and I hope to integrate an API into a future project (possibly the final!).

 ### Report 9 - Week of 10/26/2023

 ### _Reflections_